webman-php/webman-manual/resource/doc/en/db/redis.md

 composer require -W illuminate/redis illuminate/events
 ```

-After installation, you need to restart (reload is not effective).
+After installation, you need to restart (reload is ineffective).

 ## Configuration
-The Redis configuration file is located at `config/redis.php`.
+The redis configuration file is located in `config/redis.php`
 ```php
 return [
     'default' => [